sthagen/testaus/README.md

 -- glaze v2.1.4 enabled and loaded - use glaze::glaze in your target_link_library calls
 -- ENABLE_PUGIXML is (ON)
 -- pugixml v1.14 enabled and loaded - use pugixml in your target_link_library calls
+-- ENABLE_TOMLPLUSPLUS is (ON)
+-- tomplpusplus v3.4.0 enabled and loaded - use tomplpusplus in your target_link_library calls
 -- ENABLE_YAML_CPP is (ON)
 -- yaml-cpp 0.8.0 enabled and loaded - use yaml-cpp in your target_link_library calls
+-- ENABLE_STDUUID is (ON)
+-- stduuid v1.2.3 enabled and loaded - use stduuid in your target_link_library calls
 -- ENABLE_SPDLOG is (ON)
 -- Build spdlog: 1.13.0
 -- Performing Test CMAKE_HAVE_LIBC_PTHREAD